alitariq4589/cloud-v-helloworld-x86/README.md

 # hello_world_cloud-v
-Just a dummy test repo for testing with Jenkins if it compiles and runs successfully.
+Just a dummy test repo for testing with Cloud-V if it compiles and runs successfully.